raviqqe/turtle-build/README.md

 - Safe (no `unsafe`) and fast reimplementation of the Ninja build system in Rust
 - Improved frontend support
+  - Full output from build rules and no output from Turtle by default
-  - More customizable progress/error output
+  - More customizable build/rule/progress/error output

 ## Install